Thanh Hóa Bridge: MiG-17s jump USAF F-105s

-During 4 April 1965 engagement, a force of eight MiG-17s (half flying as decoys) from the 921st "Sao Do" (Red Star) Fighter Regiment (FR) were again given the task of confronting a large group of modern American supersonic fighter-bombers.
+During the 4 April 1965 engagement, a force of eight MiG-17s (half flying as decoys) from the 921st "Sao Do" (Red Star) Fighter Regiment (FR) were again given the task of confronting a large group of modern American supersonic fighter-bombers.
 The 46 F-105 Thunderchiefs tasked as fast attack bombers were escorted by a flight of 21 F-100 Super Sabres daylight fighters from the 416th Tactical Fighter Squadron (416th TFS), four Sidewinder-armed for MiGCAP, and seventeen armed with 2.75-inch HVAR to suppress AAA batteries.

 Each flight was given a call sign.
 These included "Steel", "Iron", "Copper", "Moon", "Carbon", "Zinc", "Argon", "Graphite", "Esso", "Mobil", "Shell", and "Petrol".
 "Cadillac" flight conducted Bomb Damage Assessment, while the search and rescue included A-1 Skyraiders, call sign "Sandy", and HH-3 Jolly Green Giant rescue helicopters, call sign "Jolly Green."

 The VPAF made ground-based AAA sites the first line of defence, with fighters attacking after ground gunners ceased fire.
 After taking off at about 10:20, the MiGs would break into decoy and attack flights.
 The leader was second-in-command Nguyen Van Tien, while Dao Ngo Ngu handled the ground control command.

 The Americans started with recon flights over Thanh Hóa.
 Then the attacking jets flew in flights of four.
 One flight would attack at a time while others circled awaiting their turn.
 Although, on paper, the F-105 was capable of Mach 2+, when loaded with ordnance under its small wings, it was subsonic and unready to tangle with any fighters that might get past the escorts.
 Covering the north, in the direction of Hanoi's airfields, escorting F-100s sixty miles north of the Song Chu estuary where the river meets the sea, were to warn of enemy aircraft and if possible to intercept, while four others orbited south of the estuary.

 The MiG attack came instead from the south, with part angling off toward the west, perhaps to draw away escorts as a decoy.
 As the MIGCAP F-100s flew south, they spotted MiG-17s flying in from the sea toward the F-105s, and urgently radioed the warning: "Break off!"
 But their warnings weren't heeded due to garbled transmission.
 The strike aircraft flew on like sitting ducks, unaware of the incoming threat.
 While North Vietnam had full radar coverage and ground control of their pilots, the short-range, forward-scanning radars in the F-100s didn't spot the MiGs in a part of the sky where they were not expected.
 The USAF would later use EC-121s to provide full 360 degree radar coverage for strike packages.